keithbuhler/keithbuhler.github.io/talktoaphilosopher.md

 My own expertise is in: ethics, virtue ethics, metaethics, Plato and Aristotle, and Christian theology.

-      I am developing a team which will include experts on: metaphysics, epistemology, philosopy of science.
+I am developing a team which will include experts on: metaphysics, epistemology, philosophy of science.
 I am sure we have you covered.
 All of us have a PhD in philosophy and many years of teaching and research experience.

 We do not counsel students for homework assignments.

       FAQ: